Granary Square Brasserie

 I am more of a savoury than sweet girl until I discovered the Melting chocolate bombe with a vanilla ice cream and honeycomb centre with hot salted caramel sauce – you MUST save room for this.
 When the hot caramel sauce is poured over, the bombe melts (makes a great video) – the hot and cold contrast is just perfect and, for me, the honeycomb addition made it for me.

 Granary Square Brasserie is absolutely worth a visit.
-For such a gorgeous venue, the food and cocktail are actually really rather reasonably priced, the service is great and the food is delicious.
+For such a gorgeous restaurant in King’s Cross, the food and cocktail are actually really rather reasonably priced, the service is great and the food is delicious.

 East London Girl: Granary Square Brasserie

 Click Here for other restaurants in North London